Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Improving Schroeppel and Shamir: Proof of Theorem

-On a high level, the Algorithm~\ref{main-alg} has the same structure as Algorithm~\ref{secondmain-alg}, with one major difference: The sets $\Ll$ and $\Rr$ are generated implicitly.
-To generate these lists we combine the technique from~\cite{schroeppel} as summarized in Lemma~\ref{lem:sumsetenum} with two more applications of the representation methods used to generate $\Ll$ and $\Rr$.\footnote{Note that, formally speaking, the list $\Ll(a)$ from Algorithm~\ref{secondmain-alg} is not the same as the set of elements of list $\Ll$ of Algorithm~\ref{main-alg} with sum $a$, but since the two are almost equals we kept the same notation. }
+On a high level, Algorithm~\ref{main-alg} has the same structure as Algorithm~\ref{secondmain-alg}, with one major difference: The sets $\Ll$ and $\Rr$ are generated implicitly.
+To generate these lists we combine the technique from~\cite{schroeppel} as summarized in Lemma~\ref{lem:sumsetenum} with two more applications of the representation technique used to generate $\Ll$ and $\Rr$.\footnote{Note that, formally speaking, the list $\Ll$ from Algorithm~\ref{secondmain-alg} is not the same as the set of elements of list $\Ll$ of Algorithm~\ref{main-alg}, but since the two are almost identical we kept the same notation. }